 Somehow, she was able to forgive the shooter.

-As I talked with her, it seemed that the forgiveness was rooted in releasing the need to judge.
+While we were talking, it seemed to me the forgiveness was rooted in releasing the need to judge.
 She believed she didn’t need to be his judge.
 She believed she could let that go – and leave it up to God.

 A light bulb went off for me.